 it was simply a joyous moment for all; in fact it was so exciting, Plum laid an egg right there and then!
 She turned around and looked at it, startled.

-The day came in October to collect the girls from an organised pick-up point not too far from us.
+The day came in October to collect the girls from an pick-up point not too far from us.
 We borrowed a dog-training crate, were handed three very bald and scraggy chickens, and we went from a family of four to seven.
 It’s very sobering seeing and holding victims of the egg industry.
 I couldn’t help thinking how much they resembled chickens in the supermarkets with their bare skin.
-It was heartbreaking, and at that moment I knew it was the right thing to help them have a chance.
+It was heartbreaking, and at that moment I knew it was the right thing to offer them safety and a patch of garden.
 They seemed broken but they had a will to live – I prayed to something (in the way atheists do sometimes) they would make the journey home and thankfully they did.
 Razzle, Peri and Plum were home.

 We opened the crate door and they gingerly looked around – this was their first outside experience.
 They felt their first gentle breeze, which startled them, and the warmth of sun on their featherless backs.
 They felt for the first time soft grass and soil under their strangely beautiful claws, instead of wire cages.
 Their instincts took hold immediately, scratching and foraging.
 They nibbled sweet blades of grass and it was simply a joyous moment for all; in fact it was so exciting, Plum laid an egg right there and then!
 She turned around and looked at it, startled.